molybdenumsoftware/.github/profile/README.md

-# Molybdenum Software
+# Sponsor open source with confidence

-> Sponsor open source with confidence
+> An open source Rust mob programming collective

 You pay us and we contribute to open source.
 We honor both your priorities and the project's existing commitments.